Wandsworth GP Practices. Working Together.

 What is Wandle PCN?

-Five NHS GP practices – Southfields Group Practice, Elborough Street Surgery, Wandsworth Medical Centre, The Earlsfield Practice and Triangle Surgery – located in the borough of Wandsworth have joined forces to make sure each one of their patients can benefit from a broader range of accessible, high quality healthcare, both now and in the future.
+Five NHS GP practices – Southfields Group Practice, Elborough Street Surgery, Wandsworth Medical Centre, The Earlsfield Practice and Triangle Surgery – located in the London borough of Wandsworth have joined forces to make sure each one of their patients can benefit from a broader range of accessible, high quality healthcare, both now and in the future.
 Our united name for this is the Wandle Primary Care Network (PCN).

 It is a new name, but it is about providing you with the right services, by the right people, at the right time.

 Why am I being contacted by Wandle PCN?

 You may receive an SMS text message from Wandle PCN or a telephone call from our Central Hub Administrator.
 This contact is made with the understanding and approval of your own GP.
 We have been reaching out recently, for example, asking patients for an up-to-date blood pressure reading in order to diagnose or exclude Hypertension (high blood pressure) in our communities.
 This proactive, personalised approach builds on the core work of primary care services.